astropy/pyvo/docs/registry/index.rst

-Finally, the registry has an idea of what kind of tables are published through a resource, much like the VOSI tables endpoint (as a matter of fact, the Registry should contain exactly what is there; but you can access that data all in one table in the registry).
-Not all publishers properly provide table metadata to the Registry, but most do these days, and then you can run::
+Finally, the registry has an idea of what kind of tables are published through a resource, much like the VOSI tables endpoint (as a matter of fact, the Registry should contain exactly what is there, as VOSI tables in effect just gives a part of the registry record).
+Not all publishers properly provide table metadata to the Registry, though, but most do these days, and then you can run::

   >>> res.get_tables()